• Retirement Planning

 Gifting Strategies

 Implementing this strategy is far more reasonable with a healthy amount of liquid assets.
-If you only own physical real estate, it would be inefficient (and nearly impossible) to do that in $30K increments.
+If you only own physical real estate, it would be inefficient (and nearly impossible) to do that in smaller increments.

 Your Estate Plan Can Benefit From Liquid Assets